Archive for March, 2011

 Posted on March 14th, 2011 · Posted in TBI Voices

-This entry is part 4 of 8 in the series Doug Part Four Like our other participant Chris, Doug also found that Clearview in Juneau played a big part in his return to the real world.
-At Clearview, I was there for 13 months and I got a, pretty much..
+Transition to the Real World: Doug Part Four Like our other participant Chris, Doug also found that Clearview in Juneau played a big part in his transition to the real world.
+At Clearview, I was there for 13 months and I got a, pretty much got therapy there, therapy 6 days..

 Read more